What is the deadline for my application?

 The tuition for the University of West Florida includes base tuition and mandatory fees.
 The schedule of tuition, fees and other special fees applies to all regularly enrolled students at the University of West Florida.
 Required fees are established by the Florida Board of Governors, Florida Legislature, and UWF’s Board of Trustees and are generally updated each fall semester.
 The University will make every possible effort to advertise any changes in fees when and if they occur.

 Yes.
 Approximately 1,788 students reside on UWF's main campus in the university's several residence halls in the heart of campus including, Southside, Argo, Pace and Martin Residence Halls and the University Village Student Apartments.
-Check out the Housing website for more information.
+Please refer to Housing and Residence Life for more information.

-To find out more about specific faculty, please check out our Faculty and Staff link and view each faculty member’s individual web pages.
+To find out more about specific faculty please visit our Faculty listing.

 If you have reviewed our website thoroughly and cannot find the answer to a question that you have regarding the application process or the program, please contact our Graduate Recruitment Office at firstname.lastname@example.org and we will find the answer for you.